Economy of India: Currency

 The Indian rupee (₹) is the only legal tender in India, and is also accepted as legal tender in neighbouring Nepal and Bhutan, both of which peg their currency to that of the Indian rupee.
-The rupee previously was divided into 100 paise, which no longer exist.
+The rupee previously was divided into 100 paise, which no longer exist for public use.
 The highest-denomination banknote was the ₹2,000 note until 30 September 2023 after which it was scrapped and ₹500 note became the highest denomination; the lowest-denomination coin in circulation is the ₹1 coin.
 In 2017, demonetisation was announced in which ₹500 and ₹1000 notes were withdrawn and new ₹500 notes were issued.
 India's monetary system is managed by the Reserve Bank of India (RBI), the country's central bank.
-Established on 1 April 1935 and nationalised in 1949, the RBI serves as the nation's monetary authority, regulator and supervisor of the monetary system, banker to the government, custodian of foreign exchange reserves, and as an issuer of currency.
-It is governed by a central board of directors, headed by a governor who is appointed by the Government of India.
-The benchmark interest rates are set by the Monetary Policy Committee.